Yamnaya culture: Origins

-Largest expansion of the Yamnaya culture.
+A map of the largest extent of the Yamnaya culture.
 Modified from c.
 3500 origins of Usatovo culture; 3300 origins of Yamna; c.
 3300–3200 expansion of Yamnaya across the Pontic-Caspian steppe; c.
 2700 end of Cucuteni-Trypillia culture, and transformation of Yamnaya into Corded Ware in the contact zone east of the Carpathian mountains; 3100–2600 Yamnaya expansion into the Danube Valley.

-The Yamnaya culture was defined by Vasily Gorodtsov in order to differentiate it from the Catacomb and Srubnaya cultures that existed in the area, but were considered to be of a later period.
-Due to the time interval to the Yamnaya culture, and the reliance on archaeological findings, debate as to its origin is ongoing.
-In 1996, Pavel Dolukhanov suggested that the emergence of the Pit-Grave culture represents a social development of various different local Bronze Age cultures, thus representing "an expression of social stratification and the emergence of chiefdom-type nomadic social structures" which in turn intensified inter-group contacts between essentially heterogeneous social groups.
+The Yamnaya culture was defined by Vasily Gorodtsov to differentiate it from the Catacomb and Srubnaya cultures, which existed in the area, but were considered to be of a later period.
+The time interval to the Yamnaya culture and the reliance on archaeological findings cause debate as to its origin to be ongoing.
+In 1996, Pavel Dolukhanov suggested that the emergence of the Pit-Grave culture represents a social development of various different local Bronze Age cultures and thus represents "an expression of social stratification and the emergence of chiefdom-type nomadic social structures", which in turn intensified intergroup contacts between essentially heterogeneous social groups.

-The origin of the Yamnaya culture continues to be debated, with proposals for its origins pointing to both the Khvalynsk and Sredny Stog cultures.
+The origin of the Yamnaya culture continues to be debated, with proposals for its origins pointing to both the Khvalynsk and the Sredny Stog cultures.
 The Khvalynsk culture (4700–3800 BC) (middle Volga) and the Don-based Repin culture (c.
-3950–3300 BC) in the eastern Pontic-Caspian steppe, and the closely related Sredny Stog culture (c.
-4500–3500 BC) in the western Pontic-Caspian steppe, preceded the Yamnaya culture (3300–2500 BC).
+3950–3300 BC), in the eastern Pontic-Caspian steppe, and the closely related Sredny Stog culture (c.
+4500–3500 BC), in the western Pontic-Caspian steppe, preceded the Yamnaya culture (3300–2500 BC).